-- We will provide a clear indicator of who is working the event, vs who is attending.
-If there is an issue, please go to someone working on the event. - We will be giving name badges to all attendees for quick identification if someone is behaving inappropriately. - Our mixer is a daytime event to remove the risk of traveling in the dark and reduce the likelihood of excessive alcohol drinking.
-One free drink token will be handed out, all other drinks will have to be purchased. - Ask for Angela will be put in place, where you can go to the bar and ask if 'Angela' is around they will then ensure that you are looked after and assisted in any way that you need.
+- We will provide a clear indicator of who is hosting the event, vs. who is attending.
+If there is an issue, please go to someone working on the event. - We will be giving name badges to all attendees for quick identification if someone is behaving inappropriately. - Our event is held in the daytime to make it safer and more accessible for attendees to travel to and from, also reducing the likelihood of excessive alcohol drinking.
+Alcoholic drinks are not unlimited and are not the main focus of the event. - 'Ask for Angela' will be put in place, where attendees can go to the bar and ask if 'Angela' is around they will then ensure that you are looked after and assisted in any way that you need.